 Did you see?
 Same main fabric, but if you choose a different coordinating one, your project will be completely different.
 So, may be you would prefer the colorful one or the light pink if the project is for a little girl (like I did, check picture of my box below), may be if is for you, you would like the geometric.... the possibilities are endless... same as the fun time!

-Here is the Charming Fabric Box/Suitcase that we will be making in the upcoming Online Cartonnage Retreat, from November 09-14, 2020.
+Here is the Charming Fabric Box/Suitcase that we made in the Online Cartonnage Retreat, from November 09-14, 2020.